JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 Re-using the temporary array is more difficult with parallelism, but still possible --- more on that a little later.

-## Moving to a parallel world
+## How to move to a parallel world

-All of this will be released as part of Julia version 1.3.
 During the 1.3 series the new thread runtime is considered to be in beta testing.
 An "official" version will appear in a later release, to give us time to settle on an API we can commit to for the long term.
+Here's what you need to know if you want to upgrade your code over this period.

+### Task scheduling and synchronization

 To aid compatibility, code will continue to run within a single thread by default.
 When tasks are launched using existing primitives (`schedule`, `@async`), they